Recruitment Marketing

 - Enter a Path - this is the short string that will be at the end of the URL.

-- From the Kind select box, pick URL Redirect.
+- From the Redirection select box, pick URL Redirect.

 - From the Status Code, select the type of redirect.